VincentGurgul/crypto-price-forecasting-public/2_data_processing/README.md

 # Data Processing

-This section focuses on processing both numerical and textual data to prepare them for further exploration and modeling.
+This section focuses on processing both numerical and textual data to prepare them for further exploration and modelling.
 Below you'll find a brief overview of the contents and their purposes.
-Note: The datasets themselves are missing due to GitHub storage limit.
+Datasets are not included in this repository due to the use of proprietary paid APIs that prohibit data sharing.

 ## Contents